mirage/xen-arm-builder/README.md

 * Ubuntu Trusty as dom0, and
 * LVM managing guest disks.

-These scripts must be run on Ubuntu (they install some packages using `apt-get`).

 # Pre-built binaries

 To save time, you can download pre-build images from here: